Susan C. Rodgers

 Employment & Labor Practice Group Leader

-I am an employment and labor attorney and in-house general counsel at Buckingham.
+I am an employment and labor attorney.
 I serve as a resource for business owners, management teams and human resources directors as I guide them through the day-to-day issues that arise with employment and labor law matters.

 I defend my clients before the National Labor Relations Board, Ohio Civil Rights Commission, and state federal and courts.
 I aim to be on the front end for my clients so I can help prevent employment and labor lawsuits.
 However, when the risk of litigation is present, I instill in my clients the confidence to make difficult choices that will protect them, their staff, and their business.